What is CEL Attribute?

 - The CEL opportunity relates to the subject matter of the course and is a substantial part of the course.

-- Complete the CEL Attribute Request Form.
+Apply for the CEL Attribute

 Once you’ve completed the third step, the CEL Curriculum Committee will review your application using the CEL Designation Course Evaluation Rubric.
 Upon approval, the course instructor, department chair, department administrative assistant, and dean will be notified.